bynil/MessageJudge/README.md

 ![condition group](https://user-images.githubusercontent.com/3390634/27030061-64afd7ca-4f9d-11e7-8b2f-9a99b77459dd.png)

-# Known issues
-* Extension can write down all information about messages from unknown sender and share the info with containing app, but this is forbidden in Apple's documentation for privacy reasons.
-Message Judge will never storage or upload any information about your messages.

 # Notice
 I can't release this app on App Store because iOS 11 and Xcode 9 is still in beta.
 So this repository is for fun and learning.
 Any API or documentation about the filter extension may be changed or broken before beta testing over.